simowd/mint-install/README.md

-# Linux Mint 20.3 files and programs installation
+# Fedora 36 files and programs installation

 To run the repo you should: